vukics/cppqed/doc/testsuite.markdown

 of tests.
 Example usage:

     # Run the full test suite
+    $ make check_full

+    # Run the physics test suite
-    $ make check
+    $ make check_physics

-    # Run a subset of the test suite which runs faster (no on-demand compilation tests)
+    # Run a subset of the test suite which runs faster (no on-demand compilation tests, no physics test suite)
     $ make check_fast

     # Perform the tests of the "continue" directory